ftc10820/dev-docs/README.md

 Your code goes in TeamCode/src/main/java/org/firstinspires/ftc/teamcode.

+The driver station allows the user to choose an OpMode to run.
+Think of an OpMode as a program.
+OpModes are subclassed from OpMode or LinearOpMode.
+The latter provides helper methods to aid in managing your control loop.

+# 3rd Party Libraries
-The project includes a wide variety of support for your robot code.
-In case you want to use additional libraries such as road runner, add references to TeamCode/build.gradle according to the project's instructions.
+The base FTC project includes a wide variety of support for your robot code.
+If you want to use additional libraries such as road runner, add references to TeamCode/build.gradle according to the 3rd party library's instructions.